Welcome to the Matomo (Piwik) world!

 Does Matomo track visits from Mobile devices (iOS, Android, BlackBerry, Palm Pre, low end mobile phones, etc.)?

-For Mobile phones using a Mobile App, you can use the iOS SDK and Android SDK to track app sessions.
+For Mobile Apps Analytics for an Android App or an iOS app, you can use the iOS SDK and Android SDK to track app sessions.

 Can I use Matomo and provide analytics Hosting service?
 What are the requirements for Matomo Hosted as a service?